imtimwong/twittersentiment/README.md

 <h1>Personal project to analyse tweets for sentiment analysis</h1>

 <h2>Why this project?</h2>
 <p>The objective is to learn to work with semi-structured data and Python.
-To stream live tweets and pump it into Postgresql for sentiment analysis.
+To stream live tweets and pump it into Postgresql for sentiment analysis.<br>
+For this project we will be analysing sentiments on Taylor Swift's recently released new album "Lover".

 <h3>Requirements:</h3>
 <p>Tech used: Python, Postgresql, Docker Container, Pycharm</p>